A2Amir/SFS-A68/README.md

 ### 3. Dataset and Processing:

-We first used the dataset to develop two segmentation models based on [transfer learning](https://github.com/A2Amir/SFS-A68/blob/main/VGG16%20U-Net%20(Transfer%20Learning).ipynb) and [training from scratch](https://github.com/A2Amir/SFS-A68/blob/main/Training%20U-Net%20From%20Scratch.ipynb) then, the outputs of the space function segmentation models for the test dataset are evaluated by Intersection over Union (IoU) and mean Intersection over Union (mIoU) metrics.
+We first used the dataset to develop two segmentation models based on [transfer learning](https://github.com/A2Amir/SFS-A68/blob/main/VGG16%20U-Net%20(Transfer%20Learning).ipynb) and [training from scratch](https://github.com/A2Amir/SFS-A68/blob/main/Training%20U-Net%20From%20Scratch.ipynb) then, the outputs of the space function segmentation models for the test dataset are evaluated by Intersection over Union (IoU) and Total Error metrics.